The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

-Following the characterization of $Ec(x,y)$ and $n(x,y)$ at a fixed top voltage, we fix the temperature at $50~mK$ and sweep the top gate voltage over the range of $-10~mV< V_g< 2000~mV$, to examine the dependability of the FV-SP technique.
+Following the characterization of $Ec(x,y)$ and $n(x,y)$ at a fixed top voltage, we fix the temperature at $50~mK$ and sweep the top gate voltage over the range of $-10~mV<V_g< 2000~mV$, to examine the dependability of the FV-SP technique.
 This also allows us to study how changing the top gate voltage modifies the energy ladder.
-Figs. \ref{fig11}(a) and \ref{fig11}(b) show how bound states (i.e., states below the electrochemical potential, $e_i<\mu$) are formed from the dense eigenvalues of a particle in a large box (i.e., a particle in the $40~nm\times140~nm$ Si subdomain).
+Figs. \ref{fig8}(a) and \ref{fig8}(b) show how bound states (i.e., states below the electrochemical potential, $e_i<\mu$) are formed from the dense eigenvalues of a particle in a large box (i.e., a particle in the $40~nm\times140~nm$ Si subdomain).
 As the top gate voltage rises, the lowest bound energy drops linearly.
 Upper-bound energies do not respond linearly to the top gate voltage.
-The unfilled states (i.e., the states above the Fermi-level $\mu=0~eV$, which can be regarded as excited states) show anti-crossing features as shown in Fig. \ref{fig11}(c).
+The unfilled states (i.e., excited states, the states above the Fermi-level $\mu=0~eV$) show anti-crossing features as shown in Fig. \ref{fig8}(c).